 It wouldn't be a bad idea.
 The Fulham star has been in great form this season and still just a teenager, he looks like a name who's going to be lighting up the elite level for years to come.
 In the same way that it's done Bellingham good to be exposed to the top level, it must do Carvalho good, too.

 ⏱️ 91st minute...🏃Japhet running rings! ⚡#THFC ⚪️ #COYS pic.twitter.com/Uu6esOqcnlJanuary 15, 2020

-Another Spurs star who's been an impressive spark in an otherwise disappointing start to the season, Japhet Tanganga's versatility and capability one-on-one defensively makes him an intriguing prospect for England.
+A Spurs star who's been an impressive spark this season, Japhet Tanganga's versatility and capability one-on-one defensively makes him an intriguing prospect for England.

 If you end up drawing a big side in the second round of the World Cup, are you going to man-mark their best attacker?
 If so, there aren't many better English defenders to use, even off the bench, defending a lead.
 Tanganga's still young but he seems destined for a big career already.

 It's crazy to think that Harvey Elliott still isn't even 20.
 As one of Jurgen Klopp's best options in midfield, he's set for a career at the very top already.

 England could rely on a right-hand side of Elliott, Trent Alexander-Arnold at right-back and Bukayo Saka playing a Mohamed Salah-type role ahead of the two of them.
 If it works like it does for Liverpool, it could be a winning combination – regardless, Elliott will be a fixture in this side for years to come.